finnito/Science/content/12phy/as91171/3-scalars-vs-vectors.md

 ![Vector Decomposition](../assets/1-vector-decomposition.png)

-1. Mr Le Sueur tosses a ball across the classroom with an initial velocity of $4ms^{-1}$ (hypotenuse), on an angle of $40\degree$. __Draw a labelled vector diagram__
+1. Mr Le Sueur tosses a ball across the classroom with an initial velocity of $v=4ms^{-1}$ (hypotenuse), on an angle of $40\degree$. __Draw a labelled vector diagram__
-2. Write an equation to find the horizontal component of the velocity
+2. Calculate the horizontal component of the velocity
-3. Write an equation to find the vertical component of the velocity
+3. Calculate the vertical component of the velocity

 ---